ahope1/BeebScott/code/README.md

 [***terp.bas***](https://github.com/ahope1/BeebScott/tree/main/code/terp.bas) is a Scott Adams game interpreter program, written in BBC BASIC.
 It reads in a game data file (which has been converted to BeebScott format by *conv.pl*)  and lets the user play the game on a BBC Micro computer or emulator.
 Before being run, *terp.bas* will need to be compressed ("packed") with [basictool](https://github.com/ZornsLemma/basictool).

 [***load.bas***](https://github.com/ahope1/BeebScott/tree/main/code/load.bas) is the loader program, written in BBC BASIC.
-It displays the generic intro text, adapted from Scott Adams's own TRS-80 interpreter(s); sets up a custom newline routine in machine code if the game data contains manual newlines; and then runs *terp.bas*.
+It displays the generic intro text, adapted from Scott Adams's own TRS-80 interpreter(s); it sets up a custom newline routine in machine code if the game data contains manual newlines; and it then runs *terp.bas*.

 You can now [play some games](https://github.com/ahope1/BeebScott/tree/main/games) (or [run some tests](http://bbcmicro.co.uk//jsbeeb/play.php?autoboot&disc=https://raw.githubusercontent.com/ahope1/BeebScott/master/test/cases.ssd)) in BeebScott.